sanglap13/iot-data-analysis-dashboard/README.md

 # DataDesk

-DashDesk is a cutting-edge Data Visualization Dashboard designed to empower businesses and individuals with actionable insights derived from their data.
-With intuitive visualization tools and customizable dashboards, DashDesk makes it effortless to explore, analyze, and present complex datasets in a visually compelling manner.
 DataDesk is a mini IoT data analytics platform that simulate data, streaming from multiple IoT devices, store this data in a database and provide basic analytics on the collected data.

 ## Author